 This Band features young, talented musicians in the MU Jazz Studies program, and forms its own identity as a featured ensemble in the program.
 The group performs a challenging repertoire, emphasizing a mix of classic and contemporary material, with a strong pedagogical focus.
 The band is often featured in concert with many great regional and national performers, including Tom Andes, Allen Beeson, Phil Wilson, Ron Miles, Plas Johnson, Mike Steinel, Jamey Aebersold, and others.
 The band performs in masterclass with visiting clinicians as well.
 The band performs regularly on and off campus, averaging 4-6 concerts per year.

-Rehearsal times are determined by student availability and are located in Loeb Hall.
+Rehearsal times are determined by student availability.

 The Jazz Studies Program at MU averages 8-10 jazz combos, consisting of 5-7 members.
 It is in these combos that members learn to work within the small group dynamic, while learning and memorizing repertoire.
 Students have the opportunity to perform at university and local functions, giving them a professional working experience.
 Student compositions and arrangements are encouraged and performed in a creative atmosphere.
 A strong emphasis on improvisation is the priority of each group.
 Combos are coached by MU Jazz faculty in weekly arranged rehearsal times.

-MU-Rock Bridge Jazz Festival
+MU Jazz Festival